Weekend in West Palm Beach – Things to Do

 You probably won’t want a huge dinner after your downtown West Palm Beach Food Tour, so grab a sandwich a Paneterie (205 Clematis Street), BYOB and hop on the Catamaran Sunset Cruise.
 It’s a chance to gawk at the Palm Beach mansions, relax and enjoy the sunset.

 Saturday Morning – Greenmarket

 October through April, check out the Downtown West Palm Beach Greenmarket and bring cash!
-Cooking Light Magazine awarded our Greenmarket the “Best in the State”, citing the diversity of vendors, waterfront location, live entertainment and pooch friendly vibe.
+USA Today awarded our Greenmarket the “Best in the United States”, citing the diversity of vendors, waterfront location, live entertainment and pooch friendly vibe.
 It’s a feast for your senses with fresh tropical produce and plants, ethnic eateries and farm-fresh foods.
 Of course, free samples abound!

 Saturday Afternoon – Beach

 Hit the beach…after all, this is likely why you came to West Palm Beach before we let our fabulous food scene steal the show!
 Public beach access is available on Palm Beach just over the Royal Park Bridge.
 While you’re on the island, make a stop at The Breakers and enjoy a cocktail at the Seafood Bar where the bar is an aquarium!
 It’s a must-see historic 5-star resort that will impress.